kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(2\) Explanation of the limitations, when appropriate.

-\(3\) Information necessary for marking the instruments required by §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1549   Powerplant and auxiliary power unit instruments.|§25.1549]] through 25.1553.
+\(3\) Information necessary for marking the instruments required by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1549   Powerplant and auxiliary power unit instruments.|§§25.1549]] through 25.1553.

 \(c\) *Weight and loading distribution.* The weight and center of gravity limitations established under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1519   Weight, center of gravity, and weight distribution.|§25.1519]] must be furnished in the Airplane Flight Manual.
 All of the following information, including the weight distribution limitations established under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1519   Weight, center of gravity, and weight distribution.|§25.1519]], must be presented either in the Airplane Flight Manual or in a separate weight and balance control and loading document that is incorporated by reference in the Airplane Flight Manual: